Profile information

 Description

-Hi, we are Claudia and Bart.
-We moved to our farm in 2022, at the time the land was mostly completely overgrown by decades of no maintenance.
-Our land is around 30 hectares of which roughly ¾ is forest with many cork trees and strawberry trees.
-The forest has some nice walking trails.
+Hi, I am Bart.
+I moved to my farm in Portugal in 2022, at the time the land was mostly completely overgrown because of decades of no maintenance.
+The land is around 31 hectares of which roughly ¾ is forest with many cork oak, oak, and strawberry trees.

-Even though a lot of work has been done to clean up and develop the land in the almost 3 years we have been here we still have plenty on the to-do list.
-A lot of the tasks that has been done already has been related to water management as water is a precious resource here with the little rain we get.
-Still there is more tasks to do to keep improving more areas of the land to retain more water.
-Bart has studied permaculture.
-With everything we do on the land we have permaculture principles in mind.
+Even though a lot of work has been done to clean up and develop the land in the almost 4 years I have been here there are always things on the to-do list.
+A lot of the tasks that has been done already have been related to water management as water is a precious resource here.
+Still there are more tasks to do to keep improving more areas of the land to retain more water.
+I have studied permaculture and am a licensed permaculture teacher.

-We have a modest veg garden established which we are increasing in size this year, and there are already quite a few established fruit trees in the garden giving us different fruits all year around.
-This year we are looking to make a big extension of the orchard with some 20+ new fruit trees.
+There is a modest veg garden established which is slowly increasing in size almost every year, and there are already quite a few established fruit trees in the garden giving different fruits all year around.
+I have been adding different fruit trees to increase the variety of fruit that can be harvested in the future, some are already giving fruits.

-Our long term vision for the land is something along the lines of an organic (permaculture) farm & artist retreat where people can come and stay short & long term to practice their art discipline without many distractions and with beautiful nature around.
-We both enjoy circus arts and practice things like juggling, slack lining, hula hooping & more.
+My long term vision for the land is something along the lines of an organic (permaculture) farm & artist retreat where people can come and stay short & long term to practice their art discipline without many distractions which you would usually have living your normal life and with beautiful nature around.
+I enjoy circus arts and like to mostly juggle, contact juggle and slackline, but also have some basic skills in other disciplines.

-If you plan to do a part-time job on a daily basis next to volunteering it probably wont work out so please dont write us if that is your intention.
-The few volunteers we had doing this couldnt handle the combined work pressure, and where beat every day.
+If you plan to do a part-time job on an almost daily basis next to volunteering it probably wont work out so please dont write us if that is your intention.
+The few volunteers I had doing this couldnt handle the combined work pressure, and where beat every day.

 The minimum stay for a volunteer is 4 weeks (no exceptions sorry), longer stays are definitely possible and encouraged.

-If you think you might want to volunteer with us please read the rest of our profile before sending a request!
+If you think you might want to volunteer at my farm please read the rest of our profile before sending a request!

 Looking forward to meet you!